LifePics/Android-SDK/README.md

 You'll also need to make sure to link in Google Play Services for the Maps usage later.

 Next, copy the resources from res.zip into your project.
+You're free to change any of the values in these with discretion, but you should stay more focused on lp_user_settings.xml.
 (They're all prefixed with lp- to keep them visually differentiated from your own resources.)

-You'll need to change at least one value in these resources, specifically the lp_partner_source_id value in lp_settings.xml:
+You'll *need* to change at least one value in these resources, specifically the lp_partner_source_id value in lp_customer_settings.xml:

 	<!-- lifepics -->
 	<string name="lp_partner_source_id">11</string>